hossainlab/jhossain.com/content/authors/admin/_index.md

   url: "chiralbd.netlify.app/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Microbiology Master’s student at Jagannath University and a Health Data
-  The Health Data Research Organization (HDRO) is a non-profit organization dedicated to scientific research and dissemination using primary and secondary sources and third-party data.
+bio: I am a Microbiology Master’s student at Jagannath University and a Health Data The Health Data Research Organization (HDRO) is a non-profit organization dedicated to scientific research and dissemination using primary and secondary sources and third-party data.
 Students and young professionals with expertise in biological science and health science run the organization, supervised by university faculty members in the life sciences.

 interests:
-- Health Data Analytics
 - Public Health
-- Bioinformatics
+- GIS and Remote Sensing in Public Health
 - Genomic Epidemiology

 education: